-So, what happens to them when their dreams fail?
+So, what happens to them when their business and their dreams fail?
 Many go back to more traditional jobs in the workforce, of course.
 But that return can be a struggle in many instances.
-Here are some resume tips for small business owners returning to the workplace.
+Here are some small business owner resume tips for returning to the workplace.

 Make no mistake; for small business owners returning to the workplace, many difficult challenges await.
 It can be difficult to properly frame business ownership within a resume, and some employers are skeptical about hiring entrepreneurs for non-executive positions.
 These and other challenges can complicate the job search process.

 That’s why the business owner resume is so critical to any job search.
-If your resume is not properly crafted, your odds of getting an interview are dramatically reduced.
-That’s true regardless of whether you’re creating a construction business owner resume or any other entrepreneurial resume.
-For while being self-employed has its advantages, it can be problematic for your resume.
+If your cover letter and resume are not properly crafted, your odds of getting a job interview are dramatically reduced.
+That’s true regardless of whether you’re creating a construction business owner resume or any other entrepreneurial small business owner resume.
+For while being self-employed has its advantages, it can be problematic for your professional resume.
 Just consider:

-- How do employers verify the accuracy of your skill claims?
+- How do employers verify the accuracy of your skill and experience claims?

 - How do you convince the employer that you’re even open to taking direction from the company?